Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 pip list | grep genie
 ```

 When running pyATS it is strongly recommended that it is done so from a virtual environment.
 A Virtual Environment acts as isolated working copy of Python which allows you to work on a specific project without worry of affecting other projects.
-While you can run pyATS outside a virtual environment, it is strongly recommended that you use this do not.
+While you can run pyATS outside a virtual environment, it is strongly recommended that you use this as it creates an isolated environment for our exercise and allows us to create it's can have its own dependencies, regardless of what other packages are installed on the system.

 To get started with your own virtual environment, just do the following: